 If the car is returned to Tesla ownership, either taken as part exchange, part of the buy back guarantee they ran for a while, a finance agreement that ends etc. then Tesla are entitled to do what they want to the car at that point in time because they own the car.
 Tesla have been known to remove FSD and EAP and reduce the car to basic AP, and sometimes they take a car without FSD and add it before selling the car on, sometimes this is done to get a higher price for the car when Tesla sell the car.

-There have been several incidents where Tesla has removed a feature from the car and sold the car into the trade with an accurate description of the car features however, they didn't update the actual car with the revised specification.
-The dealer thought he had got lucky and sold the car with the features the car reported and not the features on the Tesla spec sheet.
-Eventually Tesla updated the car, the buyer complained to the dealer and you can imagine the arguments that occurred thereafter.
-This delay in updating the car has not happened since but is the source of some rumours that Tesla strip features from cars after they have been sold.
+There have been several incidents where Tesla has removed a feature from the car and sold the car into the trade with an accurate description of the car features however, they didn't update the actual car with the revised specification until the new owner registers the car to them.
+Either the dealer thought they had got lucky and sold the car with the features the car reported and not the features on the Tesla spec sheet or the dealer correctly lists the car but the buyer thinks they have got lucky buying a car with a feature such as FSD only for it to disappear later.
+Eventually Tesla update the car, often when registered to the new owner, and the buyer complains over the change.
+You can imagine the arguments that occurred thereafter.
+Tesla should update the car immediately when they make the specification change.

 Tesla has advised owners that they will make an extra allowance for FSD when part exchanging a car, so why would they remove the option before selling the car on?
 There are a couple of reasons.